-Warranty Period: 5 years

-Details: See www.moxa.com/warranty
+Warranty Period: 5 years Details: See www.moxa.com/warranty

-The AWK-3131 is NOT a portable mobile device and should be located at least 20 cm away from the human body.
+The AWK-4121 is NOT a portable mobile device and should be located at least 20cm away from the human body.

-• The AWK-3131 is NOT designed for the general public.
-A well-trained technician should be enlisted to ensure safe deployment of AWK-3131 units, and to establish a wireless network.
+The AWK-4121 is NOT designed for the general public.
+To deploy AWK-4121s and establish a wireless network safely, a well-trained technician is required for installation.